 Neither refugees nor beneficiaries of subsidiary protection are obliged to stay in reception centres or other forms of collective accommodation centres.
 However, in many places, particularly in the big cities, it often proves very difficult for beneficiaries to find apartments after they have been granted protection status.
-Therefore, it has been reported that many beneficiaries stay in collective accommodation centres for long periods.
+In 2022 it became even more difficult to find apartments.
+The reasons are numerous.
+The general housing situation in Germany is very tense; according to a study, Germany will be lacking more than 700,000 apartments in 2023.
+According to the Heinrich Boeckler Foundation, the lack of low-cost units is even higher.
+Additionally, beneficiaries of international protection face discrimination on the regular job market or scepticism if the landlords hear that the rent is paid by the Social Welfare Office.
+Infomigrants has collected a series of reports on the current situation of housing for beneficiaries of international protection.
+As a consequence, it has been reported that many beneficiaries stay in collective accommodation centres for long periods.
 This can pose a problem for municipalities since it is not clear on which legal basis they are staying in those centres and which institution has to cover the costs.

 No recent statistics or studies on the housing situation of refugees are available.
-An analysis, based on a survey conducted in the second half of 2016, showed that 52% of persons who had come to Germany as asylum seekers between 2013 and the end of January 2016 were living in “individual accommodation” (i.e. not in collective accommodation centres).
-However, this study (like other reports on this subject) does not clearly distinguish between the status of persons who had taken part in the survey, so it is not clear how many persons with refugee or subsidiary protection status were among the group of persons still housed in collective accommodation centres.
+According to a representative study published in 2020, 83% of persons with a protection status who had come to Germany as asylum seekers between 2013 and the end of January 2016 were living in ‘individual accommodation’ (i.e. not in collective accommodation centres).

-Some figures are available for the Federal State of Bavaria, but only for the situation in 2018: In Bavaria, 27.7% of persons living in accommodation centres in January 2018 were considered to be “false occupants” (Fehlbeleger), which is the bureaucratic term for persons who are allowed to leave the centres, but have not found an apartment yet.
-This refers to 8,330 beneficiaries of international protection (out of a total of 30,075 persons living in accommodation centres throughout Bavaria on 31 January 2018) who, in theory, were not obliged to live in this type of accommodation.
+Some detailed figures are available for the Federal State of Bavaria: In 2022, 20.2% of persons living in collective accommodation centres in March 2022 were considered to be ‘false occupants’ (Fehlbeleger), which is the bureaucratic term for persons who are allowed to leave the centres, but have not found an apartment yet.
+Out of the 36,835 persons living in decentralised accommodation, 25.6% are ‘false occupants’ (i.e. 9,429 persons).

 A study by the Federal Institute for Research on Building, Urban Affairs and Spatial Development published in October 2017 deals inter alia with the housing situation of beneficiaries of international protection in 10 municipalities throughout Germany.
+More recent studies are not available, but the issues in practice remain.
 The main findings of this study include the following:

 In municipalities in which the placement of refugees in the regular housing market succeeds, there is often a lack of prospects for suitable jobs and training positions.
 In addition, it is difficult for refugees to overcome distances to integration courses, doctors, shopping facilities and friends, as they are dependent on public transport, which has shortcomings in rural regions.
 These factors complicate the sustainable integration of refugees into society…